Day 1: Arrival in Kathmandu 1338m

 Day 12: Trek from Tinpokhari to Panchpokhari 4060m/5-6 hours

 Today, you trek to the tranquil Panchpokhari (Five Lakes).
 En route, you pass rocky hills and alpine vegetation.
 The trek today is calm and quiet as there are no settlements on the way and you would be walking mostly through the forest to reach Panchpokhari.
 Panchpokhari is designated as a wetland area and is crucial for sustaining the local biodiversity.
 These lakes of Panchpokhari are situated near to each other, each of them equally beautiful and tranquil.
 The landscape around the place is absolutely incredible.
 Overnight at a lodge/tented camp in Panchpokhari.

 Day 13: Exploring the Five Lakes and surrounding Valley

 Early in the morning, you leave Panch Pokhari and head towards Nasimpati.
 It will be a moderate walk and a gradual descent through the rocky hills.
 Passing through the alpine vegetation and exploring the wildlife, you make your way to Nasimpati.
-Overnight at tented camp in Nasimpati.
+Overnight at a lodge/tented camp in Nasimpati.

-Day 19: Trek from Sano Okhareni to Chautara 1418m then drive back to Kathmandu 4-5 hours by private vehicle
+Day 19: Trek from Sano Okhareni to Chautara 1418m/4-5 hours then drive back to Kathmandu 4-5 hours by private vehicle

 Today will be our last day of trekking.
 It will be a downhill walk for about 4-5 hours then you arrive in Chautara.
 En route to Chautara, you pass many small villages with different ethnic groups.
 Upon arrival in the vibrant town of Chautara, you drive back to Kathmandu enjoying the countryside view.
 You'll be transferred to your hotel after arriving in Kathmandu.
 Overnight at a 4-star hotel in Kathmandu.